 It might seem odd, but this portable, 5oz washing machine is self-proclaimed as the “modern take on the old-fashioned washboard” and we love it!

-This may be tough, as I know I too love flipping through a real book – but you’ll be so glad you did.
-The price of e-Readers has plummeted in the last few years, making the super affordable.
+This may be tough, as I know I too love flipping through a real book, but you’ll be so glad you did.
+The price of e-readers has plummeted in the last few years, making them super-affordable.

 Bonus Packing Tips

 Here are some other tips that’ll help you pack your carry on like a boss

 - Know your airline weight limit.
 Essential, even 2kgs over can cost you big!